sethsh7/PRSedm/README.md

 ## Development

-Developed and maintained by Seth A. Sharp ([ssharp@stanford.edu](mailto:ssharp@stanford.edu)) at the [Translational Genomics of Diabetes](https://med.stanford.edu/genomics-of-diabetes.html), Stanford University, with collaboration from colleagues at the [University of Exeter](https://www.diabetesgenes.org) and [MGH/Broad Institute](https://www.udlerlab.org)
+Developed and maintained by Seth A. Sharp ([ssharp@stanford.edu](mailto:ssharp@stanford.edu)) at the [Translational Genomics of Diabetes](https://med.stanford.edu/genomics-of-diabetes.html), Stanford University, with collaboration from colleagues at the [University of Exeter](https://www.diabetesgenes.org) and [MGH/Broad Institute](https://www.udlerlab.org).
+Lu Zhang and Han Sun contributed to v1.1.0 onwards.

 ## License